matthewvb77/RealTrends/README.md

-# RealTrends

-### Description:
-> React Native app to display real estate trends and analysis maps across North America
+# RealTrends: React Native app to display real estate trends and analysis maps across North America

 Development has been paused for an indefinite period.